Patrick-Dolan/pierres-vendor-and-order-tracker/README.md

 ## Description

 Vendor and Order tracker for Pierres Bakery.
+Allows the user to set up simple vendor lists containing name, description, and the orders that the vendor places.
+The orders can be made once a vendor is set up and can contain the info on title of order, description, price and date made.

 ## Setup/Installation Requirements